Japan Activity logo

 Can I do a bar hopping tour in Kagoshima?

 Yes.
 The official Kagoshima Spirits Bar Hopping tour, organized through the city tourism board, offers English-guided evening tours visiting three local bars and izakayas.
-Tours cost approximately 8,000-10,000 yen per person including all drinks and snacks, and run for 2-3 hours.
-This is an excellent option for visitors who want a curated experience with local insights.
+Tours cost approximately 8,000–10,000 yen per person including all drinks and snacks, and run for 2–3 hours.
+This is an excellent option for visitors who want a curated experience with local insights into shochu culture and Kagoshima's drinking traditions.

 Kagoshima nightlife in 2026 offers a richly rewarding experience that blends the city's volcanic heritage, shochu culture, and warm Kyushu hospitality.
 From the buzzing lanes of Tenmonkan to the quiet drama of a Sakurajima night ferry, every evening here tells a different story.
 Start planning your night out with our complete Kagoshima itinerary and discover why this southern gem deserves a spot on every Japan traveler's list.